cocos/cocos-docs/en/scripting/class.md

 - **displayName**: display the assigned name on the **Properties** panel
 - **tooltip**: add Tooltip of property in the **Properties** panel

-For detailed usage please refer to [Property attribute](reference/attributes.md).
+For detailed usage please refer to [Attribute](reference/attributes.md).

 #### Array declaration